Music diplomas

 Regulation information

-Additionally, LCM diplomas in music are mapped against the BMus and MMus Performance / Composition degree courses at University of West London, which are validated by the Quality Assurance Agency (QAA).
+Additionally, LCME diplomas in music are mapped against the BMus and MMus Performance / Composition degree courses at University of West London, which are validated by the Quality Assurance Agency (QAA).

-BMus and MMus students who hold an LCM diploma are therefore automatically eligible to bypass the relevant module or modules on the degree course.
+BMus and MMus students who hold an LCME diploma are, therefore, automatically eligible to bypass the relevant module or modules on the degree course.

-Other degree-awarding institutions may, on a discretionary basis, accept LCM diplomas as Approved Prior Learning (APL) on a similar basis.
+Other degree-awarding institutions may, on a discretionary basis, accept LCME diplomas as Approved Prior Learning (APL) on a similar basis.